med-seg/kidney-mc/README.md

 **4) funcs_gh.py**

-This file delivers a number of functions that (i) process 4D .nii image data and generate its corresponding 4D image data array; (ii) process 3D .nii kidney ground-truth mask data and generate its corresponding mask array; (iii) generate the minimal bounding boxes for each kidney via the ground-truth masks; (iv) process segmentation/detection masks and save to a .nii file.
+This file delivers a number of functions to (i) process 4D .nii image data and generate its corresponding 4D image data array; (ii) process 3D .nii kidney ground-truth mask data and generate its corresponding mask array; (iii) generate the minimal bounding boxes for each kidney via the ground-truth masks; (iv) process 3D kidney segmentation/detection masks and save to a .nii file.
 The file paths in these functions serve as a template based on the original implementation.

 **4a) subjectDicomInfo_gh.xls**